unkn0wn107/inception/readme.md

   - Each service is built from its respective `Dockerfile` located in the `requirements` directory.
   - Environment variables are managed through the `.env` file, example in .env.example.

+## Xorriso vs cloud-localds

+I used xorriso to patch cloud-init config because cloud-localds was not available on school machines.
+See commit eb3719e for cloud-localds approach.

 ## License

 This project is licensed under the [MIT License](LICENSE).